 |

-AS Club has been tested both on Win Vista and Win 7 without problems.
+AS Club has been tested on all Windows systems beginning with XP and should run without problems.

 |